-For decades, renowned Yale social scientist, physician, epidemiologist, public health expert, and bestselling author Nicholas A. Christakis has studied the evolution of human social networks.
-As director of the Human Nature Lab and co-director of the Yale Institute for Network Science, he and his team research patterns of human social interactions and uncover ways to move group behavior in positive directions.
+For decades, Christakis – renowned Yale social scientist and New York Times bestselling author of “Blueprint: The Evolutionary Origins of a Good Society” (2019) – has studied the evolution of human social networks and how these networks spread ideas and actions within populations.
+As director of the Human Nature Lab, and co-director of the Yale Institute for Network Science, he and his team research patterns of human social interactions and uncover ways to move group behavior in positive directions.

-Christakis and his team have studied influencers for over a decade.
-They discovered it is possible to influence offline and online social networks in ways that generate desired behaviors in such areas as health, wealth, cooperation, coordination, and learning.
-During his popular “Working Together” workshop, he shows participants how network science, game theory, and artificial intelligence highlight specific challenges groups face, and how to solve them.
-Using his lab’s breadboard software as a teaching tool, he actively demonstrates the science behind grouping people together in ways that generate optimal outcomes.
+After more than a decade of studying influencers, Christakis and his team discovered it is possible to influence offline and online social networks to encourage positive changes in group health, cooperation, coordination and learning.
+Surprisingly humorous, he draws in audiences by revealing how we can use network science, game theory and artificial intelligence to highlight specific challenges groups experience.
+He then explains how we can use contagious behaviors to solve them.
+Using his lab’s breadboard software as a teaching tool, Christakis actively demonstrates the science behind grouping people together in ways that optimize cooperation and creativity.

 # # #

-His 2019 book, “Blueprint: The Evolutionary Origins of a Good Society,” which detailed the evolutionary science behind the inherent goodness in human society, was a New York Times bestseller.
-It was later translated into 20 languages.
-His most recent book, “Apollo’s Arrow,” was longlisted for the 2021 PEN America Literary Awards and will be translated into over 10 languages.
+His 2019 book, “Blueprint: The Evolutionary Origins of a Good Society” (2019), which detailed the evolutionary science behind the inherent goodness in human society, was a New York Times bestseller.
+It was translated into nearly 20 languages.
+His most recent book, “Apollo’s Arrow: The Profound and Enduring Impact of Coronavirus on the Way We Live” (Little, Brown Spark, 2020), was longlisted for the 2021 PEN America Literary Awards and will be translated into more than 10 languages.

 Nicholas A. Christakis is available to advise your organization via virtual and in-person consulting meetings, interactive workshops, and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.